Schoolboy Q: Early life

-Quincy Matthew Hanley was born October 26, 1986, on a United States Army air base in Wiesbaden, West Germany, to an African-American mother and a Honduran-American father.
-His parents divorced before he was born, and his mother gave him a surname different from those of either of his parents, choosing one at random.
+Quincy Matthew Hanley was born October 26, 1986, on a United States Army air base in Wiesbaden, West Germany.
+His parents—who were both in the military—divorced before he was born, and his mother gave him a surname different from those of either of his parents, choosing one at random.
 His father remained in the Army while Hanley and his mother moved to Texas for a couple years, before settling in South Central Los Angeles, on 51st Street, neighboring Figueroa and Hoover Street.

 Hanley played American football from the age of six until he was 21, and played receiver, cornerback, tailback, and returner.
 He attended John Muir Middle School.
 After graduating Crenshaw High School, Hanley went on to attend Glendale Community College, Los Angeles City College, Los Angeles Southwest College and West Los Angeles College.

 Growing up on Hoover Street, Hanley joined the 52 Hoover Gangster Crips: "I was gang-banging at 12.
 I was a Hoover Crip.
 My homies were doing it and I wanted to do it.
 I can't really explain that.
 I didn't get into it with another hood or anything like that.
 I was just following the leader."
 Before turning to music, Hanley became a drug dealer selling Oxycontin, and for a short time crack cocaine and marijuana.
 In 2007, he was arrested for home invasion and sent to jail for six months, half of which he finished on house arrest.